davidmacmillan/DeepLearningStudyGroup/README.md

 ### Paper for May 20, 2023
 Qwen3 Technical Report
 https://github.com/QwenLM/Qwen3/blob/main/Qwen3_Technical_Report.pdf
 There are many YouTubes.
-Also try it out.
+Also try it out (e.g. Ollama has it).

 ### Paper for May 13, 2025:
 Flow matching for Generative Modeling